 Bringing a longer-term perspective to the practices of collaborative leadership is challenging because it pushes against the factors that can cause collaborations to stutter and fail.
 However, as you have seen in this course, these practices can also deliver real change for communities and service users.

-Your course ends with a final video in which Gamiel Yafai, Chair of the MK Diversity Council and a Trustee of the Parks Trust and of Community Action: MK, talks about his own engagement in a range of collaborative arrangements in the locality of Milton Keynes.
+We end our course with a final video in which Gamiel Yafai, Chair of the MK Diversity Council and a Trustee of the Parks Trust and of Community Action: MK, talks about his own engagement in a range of collaborative arrangements in the locality of Milton Keynes.
 He represents these different organisations in formal partnerships and informal collaborations with other voluntary organisations and public agencies.
 In the video, Gamiel talks about the way in which these collaborations are continually changing, even as they try to tackle social issues that are enduring and relentless.
-Gamiel was asked about the challenges, possibilities, and practices of leadership in this complex context.
-In his response, he draws on a different metaphor from the one used in this course and compares collaboration to a jigsaw puzzle.
+We asked Gamiel about the challenges, possibilities, and practices of leadership in this complex context.
+In his response, Gamiel draws on a different metaphor from our own and compares collaboration to a jigsaw puzzle.

 Gamiel pulls together a number of points of importance as you conclude this course.
 The metaphor of the jigsaw puzzle thrown into the air is apt because collaborative leadership can often feel like trying to make sense of a confusing jumble of demands, issues and personalities.
 Our belief is that collaborative leadership is not about ‘solving’ these issues (real complexity never truly disappears), but about establishing a way of working that keeps important tensions and issues alive while also moving forward.
 With this in mind, Gamiel helpfully highlighted diversity as crucial for collaborative leadership.

 Drawing on diversity means that you will feel uncomfortable as you start to explore problems that were previously unknown to you, or at least consider problems in unknown ways – and this sense of working in uncomfortable territory will only be magnified as you collaborate beyond your organisational boundaries.
-We hope that we have introduced, over the duration of the course, a number of ways in which you can think about and harness diversity to lead collaboratively.
+We hope that we have introduced, over the duration of the course, a number of ways in which you can think about and harness diversity in your collaborative work.